dorna-robotics/education/Chapter 07 - Vision Basics/README.md

 Computer vision is pivotal in programming industrial robotic systems because it provides robots with the "eyes" to interpret and interact with their environment.
 This technology enables robots to perform highly precise and adaptable tasks like quality inspection, object sorting, and assembly operations.
 By leveraging computer vision, robots can identify and locate objects, assess their orientation, and make real-time decisions, significantly enhancing their efficiency and accuracy in manufacturing processes.

 Traditional robotic systems often rely on pre-defined paths and operations, limiting their adaptability to changes in the production line.
-In contrast, robots equipped with computer vision can dynamically adjust their actions based on visual feedback, allowing them to handle a variety of tasks and adapt to new or unexpected situations.
+In contrast, robots with computer vision can dynamically adjust their actions based on visual feedback, allowing them to handle various tasks and adapt to new or unexpected situations.
 This capability is crucial for modern manufacturing environments that demand high levels of customization and rapid production changes.
 By integrating computer vision, industrial robots have become more versatile, capable, and essential for the future of automated manufacturing.
-In this section, we will review the fundamental concepts of computer vision that will help us add basic vision and detection features to our robot programming toolbox.
+In this section, we will review the fundamental concepts of computer vision, which will help us add basic vision and detection features to our robot programming toolbox.
 This chapter will benefit from the well-known detection library OpenCV for its goal.
-The Dorna robotics also features simple tools, that let you use the OpenCV features more easily for your robotic application.
+Dorna robotics also features simple tools that let you use the OpenCV features more easily for your robotic application.